pierreyoda/newstackwhodis/src/routes/blog/about/+page.svelte.md

 Early along the way I was finally able to try **SvelteKit** when Sapper was deprecated.
 It's kind of Svelte's Next.js.
 I also use [mdsvex](https://mdsvex.com/), Svelte's flavor of MDX.

 I've stuck with Vercel for hosting despite letting go of Next.js for hosting, since this website is also fully static.

-The website at large should be quite performant using Svelte, but the same may not be true of an interactive component in one of my articles especially as I go for more ambitious projects.
-For instance,
-## The content
+### Content to come

 The kind of articles you will see here will generally be backed by fully independent sub-modules in Typescript, with a minimal set of unit tests; they are almost micro-libraries on their own.
 Not that I would ever publish them on NPM, mind you, since they all are scoped for specific usage inside an article on this website only.
 They are agnostic from front-end usage though.